 One option would be to store all the files on your own computer.
 However, then you would have to run around the city with your computer to show everyone what a cool website you have.

-While I’m writing this, Google does 58,000 searches a second.
+While I’m writing this, Google performs 58,000 searches a second.
 Hence, you’d have to do quite a bit of running to share your website on your computer like Google does.

 A web hosting provider is like a landlord for your website.
 When you need space for your documents, a hosting provider can rent that space for you on their web server for a given period of time.

 The web server not only stores and hosts the files.
 It also knows what to do whenever someone wants to visit the website.
 Hence, it makes your website accessible for everyone using the Web.